practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 developer-friendly.

-The basic idea behind the following code is that we want to generate an SSL certificate for whatever domain name you'd like, so that it is still possible to serve up the application over SSL within a virtualized environment.
+The basic idea behind the following code is that we want to generate an SSL certificate and private key for whatever domain name you'd like, so that it is still possible to serve up the application over SSL within a virtualized staging environment.
 But since that is somewhat of an obscure use case, you may want to try to see what interesting Chef features are being used rather than focusing on the particular shell code being executed: